-- 1.1.1 To support the Single Issue Review (SIR) of Core Strategy Policy CS7 and the Site Allocations Local Plan (SALP), traffic modelling and air quality impact assessment was undertaken in line with the standard Design Manual for Roads and Bridges (DMRB) methodology1 comparing the predicted change in vehicle flows on roads within 200m of Breckland SAC and SPA in Forest Heath District as a result of Local Plan development, with that which would be expected to occur over time due to background population growth.
-That modelling was undertaken in February 2017.
-Since then, the growth data for Forest Heath District has been updated following Examination.
-As a result, this report presents updated modelling to reflect the implications of the changed growth proposals in Forest Heath District. - 1.1.2 Since vehicle exhausts are situated very close to the ground the emissions only have a local effect within a narrow band along the roadside, well within 200m of the road.
-Beyond 200m emissions will have dispersed sufficiently that atmospheric concentrations are essentially background levels.
-The rate of decline is steeply curved rather than linear.
-In other words concentrations will decline rapidly as one begins to move away from the roadside, slackening to a more gradual decline over the rest of the distance up to 200m.
+- 1.1.1 To support the Single Issue Review (SIR) of Core Strategy Policy CS7 and the Site Allocations Local Plan (SALP), traffic modelling and air quality impact assessment was undertaken in 2018 in line with the standard Design Manual for Roads and Bridges (DMRB) methodology1 comparing the predicted change in vehicle flows on roads within 200m of Breckland SAC and SPA in Forest Heath District as a result of Local Plan development, with that which would be expected to occur over time due to background population growth.
+The report has been updated in February 2019 to include a discussion of the implications of the Court of Justice of the European Union (CJEU) rulings in the Dutch Nitrogen cases2 and the Holohan case3.
+The technical analysis presented in this note has not changed from that presented in 2018. - 1.1.2 The general long-term trend for NOx has been one of improvement (particularly since 1990) despite an increase in vehicles on the roads4.
+Total nitrogen deposition5 to the UK decreased by 13% between 1988 and 2008, while NOx concentrations decreased by 50% over the same time period6.
+These results are the national manifestation of a trend which can also be discerned locally.